Star Fox: Reception

-The Star Fox series has had mostly positive reviews, the most acclaimed being Star Fox 64, and Star Fox Zero received the most mixed reviews.
+The Star Fox series has had mostly positive reviews, the most acclaimed being Star Fox 64, with Star Fox Zero receiving the most mixed reviews.
 Star Fox took the No. 115 spot on EGM's "The Greatest 200 Videogames of Their Time", and 82nd best game made on a Nintendo System in Nintendo Power's Top 200 Games list.
 It also received a 34 out of 40 from Famitsu magazine, and a 4.125 out of 5 from Nintendo Power Magazine.
 Next Gen Magazine pointed out Star Fox as helping pioneer the use of 3-D video game graphics.
 The game has been used as an example of how, even with a fully polygon design, the game was still very similar to older games in that there was a set path to travel through each level.

 As Star Fox Adventures took a different approach to the franchise, many fans complained it was too much like a role-playing adventure game, such as The Legend of Zelda.
 Regardless, it was critically praised.
 In an IGN poll for voting from a list of ten Nintendo characters for favorite Nintendo character of all time, Fox came in fourth, behind Link, Mario, and Samus respectively.

 In October 2009, Shigeru Miyamoto said that he was disappointed that sales of the Star Fox series in Japan had decreased during the preceding period.

 Because of the popularity of the series, Google introduced an Easter egg.
 Typing "do a barrel roll" or "Z or R twice" into the search bar, the screen rotates 360°.